- Reaches for a new look

-Jeep calls the new Cherokee a mid-sizer, however it’s really sized quite closely with compact crossovers like the Honda CR-V, Subaru Forester, Ford Escape, and Toyota RAV4—at about 182 inches long, with a wheelbase of 103 inches, only a few inches longer than those models, at most, but definitely a half-size down from the likes of the Dodge Journey and Chevrolet Equinox.
-There’s no third-row seat, but this is a roomy five-seater, with a back seat that’s suitable for adults—or even asking three to sit across for shorter distances.
-The second row slides fore and aft to choose between legroom and cargo space (aided by a special cargo-management system), and there’s a handy.
-Depending on the model, there’s a choice between cloth or plush Nappa leather upholstery.
+Jeep calls the new Cherokee a mid-sizer, however it’s really sized quite closely with compact crossovers like the Honda CR-V, Subaru Forester, Ford Escape, and Toyota RAV4—at about 182 inches long, with a wheelbase of about 106.3 inches, it's only a few inches longer than those models, much smaller than a Chevrolet Equinox.
+There’s no third-row seat, but this is a roomy five-seater, with a back seat that’s suitable for adults—or even asking three to sit across for shorter distances--but the jutting front headrests might enforce a slouching position that robs some of that rear-seat space.
+The second row slides fore and aft to choose between legroom and cargo space, and there’s a handy organizer for the more retentive fans.

+Crash-test scores earn the Cherokee four stars from the NHTSA, and a Top Safety Pick award from the IIHS.
 Adaptive Cruise Control-Plus is available, for the first time in any Chrysler or Jeep vehicle.
 The system can bring the vehicle to a complete stop; meanwhile, a Forward Collision Warning-Plus system will help prime the braking system, warn audibly and visually, and even deploy Advanced Brake Assist to quicken braking times.
 Another first in the Cherokee is the ParkSense Parallel/Perpendicular Park Assist feature, which will steer the vehicle into a driver-designated space.
-Blind-spot monitoring, Lane Departure Warning-Plus, and Rear Cross Path detection are also on offer, as is a rear backup camera.
+Blind-spot monitoring, Lane Departure Warning-Plus, and Rear Cross Path detection are also on offer, as is a rearview camera.
 Electronic stability control is standard, along with ten airbags.

 Highlights from the features list include a CommandView panoramic sunroof and Sky Slider roof, with memory heated/ventilated seats, and infotainment systems include 8.4-inch Uconnect media center, plus Uconnect Access via Mobile; top models include a full-color reconfigurable LED instrument cluster.